Miami (OH) vs. Bowling Green NCAA Football Odds, Plays and Insights | November 16, 2021

 Over/Under Insights

-- Miami (OH) and its opponents have gone over the current 52-point total in five of 10 games (50%) this season.
+- Miami (OH) and its opponents have gone over the current 51-point total in five of 10 games this season.

-- Bowling Green's games have gone over 52 points in five of 10 chances this season.
+- So far this season, 50% of Bowling Green's games (5/10) have had more combined points than Tuesday's over/under of 51.

-- The average total in RedHawks games this season is 54.2, 2.2 points more than Tuesday's over/under of 52.
+- RedHawks games this season feature an average total of 54.2 points, a number 3.2 points higher than Tuesday's over/under.

-- The 52 over/under in this game is 2.0 points above the 50.0 average total in Falcons games this season.
+- In 2021, games involving the Falcons have averaged a total of 50.0 points, 1.0 fewer than this game's set over/under.

 Miami (OH) Stats and Trends

-- This year, the RedHawks have nine turnovers, five fewer than the Falcons have takeaways (14).
+- The RedHawks have turned the ball over nine times this season, five fewer than the Falcons have forced (14).

 - Find the latest spread and moneyline odds for Miami (OH) at SISportsbook.